abdelrhman-abdallah/Design_Patterns/Behavioural_Strategy_Pattern/README.md

 ## 📖 Overview

--Pattern: The Strategy design pattern is a behavioral design pattern that enables selecting an algorithm's runtime behavior among a family of algorithms, encapsulating each one, and making them interchangeable.
+- Pattern: The Strategy design pattern is a behavioral design pattern that enables selecting an algorithm's runtime behavior among a family of algorithms, encapsulating each one, and making them interchangeable.
-Goal: Enhance flexibility and reusability by decoupling algorithmic behavior from the context class.
+- Goal: Enhance flexibility and reusability by decoupling algorithmic behavior from the context class.

 ### 🧩 Implementation in Code